 Legislation is one of the most powerful ways to combat climate change.
 You can vote for candidates that support policies that promote climate change and reduce greenhouse gases.
 Solutions such as alternative energy, carbon taxes, and renewable energy sources will help us move towards a cleaner, healthier planet.
 You can write letters to politicians and your legislative representatives to voice your concerns about the environment and climate change and encourage others to vote for environmental legislation.
 You can also volunteer for an environmental organization.

 Future leaders understand that climate change can be solved by positive action.
 Knowledge and understanding are fundamental to combatting climate change.

 5. Impact Investing

-Impact investing is investing in businesses or funds that focus on a positive social or environmental impact and a financial return.
+We now understand that Impact investing is investing in businesses or funds that focus on a positive social or environmental impact and a financial return.
 Impact investing returns are typically higher than traditional investments.
 An example of impact investing is an investment in community renewable energy projects, which allows community members to invest in renewable energy sources such as solar and wind power.
 Investing in local, clean energy sources can reduce carbon emissions and combat climate change.

 The planet’s climate change is a global problem that will require help from everyone.
 Each of us can do our part to reduce greenhouse gas emissions and protect the planet.
 There are many ways to do this, from avoiding the use of plastic grocery bags so they don’t end up in landfills to replacing your light bulbs with energy-efficient ones.
 Little changes can make a big difference. to the overall solution for climate change.